things-nyc/mapthethings-server/README.md

 ## TODO
 - DONE - Subscribe to TTN MQQT broker at staging.thethingsnetwork.org:1883
 - DONE - Update global hierarchy of grids
+- DONE - API serves list of URL's covering Geobox
+- DONE - Web app renders rectangles in JSON: Loads from public S3 and plots lat/lon boxes
+- DONE - Support TTN message with plain text for testing (it already worked)
+- DONE - Accept ping messages that indicate an attempt to write from a location.
+- Post messages to SQS first thing so that we can handle bursts
 - Store raw messages to S3 (we'll want to replay them sometime)
-- DONE - API serves list of URL's covering Geobox
 - Support requesting lower depth within Geobox
-- Support TTN message with plain text for testing
-- Web app renders rectangles in JSON: Loads from public S3 and plots lat/lon boxes
 - Write task that sends 1000's of messages
 - Login with Firebase Authentication (or something else enabling Twitter, Facebook, Github, Google)
 - Deliver APP key for each user to use - may be revoked